trustification/source-distributed/notes.md

 When new versions of this crate are released a new entry/line in this file will be created.

+Updates to the index are fairly cheap, just like a normal git fetch and a git fast forward.

 Alright, so we now have an effecient way to look up a crate version and its dependencies but we haven't seen any crates yet.
 This is where the file `config.json` comes in to play: